-- (a) RP&S Program Coordinator - (1) Monitors and maintains the program policy, procedures and standards in an up-to-date, current status. - (2) Ensures that facility staff receive the program orientation prior to their starting a program. - (3) Ensures that staff and inmates receive direction, appropriate training and essential information for operating the program. - (4) Ensures consistency in program implementation. - (5) Notifies appropriate Prisons and RP&S managers of any significant incidents that occur in any program.
+(a) Rehabilitative Services Program Coordinator

+- (1) Monitors and maintains the program policy, procedures and standards in an up-to-date, current status. - (2) Ensures that facility staff receive the program orientation prior to their starting a program. - (3) Ensures that staff and offenders receive direction, appropriate training and essential information for operating the program. - (4) Ensures consistency in program implementation. - (5) Notifies appropriate Prisons and RS managers of any significant incidents that occur in any program. - (6) Obtains and compiles program statistical and other information and disseminates and reports program statistics and information as appropriate.

-- (6) Obtains and compiles program statistical and other information and disseminates and reports program statistics and information as appropriate. - (7) Serves as Prisons' liaison with Community Partners, other organizations and the public.
+(7) Serves as Prisons' liaison with Community Partners, other organizations and the public.